1LE00/frontend-assignment/DOCS.md

 - `tailwind.config.js`: The Tailwind CSS configuration file.
 It allows you to customize Tailwind CSS settings, such as colors, fonts, and more.
 - `postcss.config.js`: The PostCSS configuration file.
 PostCSS is used by Vite to process CSS.
 You can configure PostCSS plugins and options in this file.
 - `package.json`: The npm package file that lists all project dependencies and scripts.
-- `package-lock.json` or `yarn.lock`: Lock files that ensure consistent installations of project dependencies.
+- `package-lock.json`: Lock files that ensure consistent installations of project dependencies.